 In 2018, more than 52 million American citizens were 65 or older.
 That number is expected to nearly double to 95 million by 2060.
 Increasing age often brings serious health problems that make it difficult for family members to provide their elderly loved ones with the medical and personal care required.
 In such situations, family members frequently decide to place their loved ones in a Chicago nursing home.
-As of 2017, about 1.2 million seniors needed nursing home care.
+As of 2017, about 1.2 million seniors needed residential care.
 By 2030, this number is expected to increase to 1.9 million.

 Unfortunately, the decision to place a family member in a long-term care facility can leave that person at risk of becoming a victim of abuse or neglect.
 It is estimated that 1 in 10 people over age 60 suffer some form of elder abuse.
 In fact, approximately 5 million elders are abused every year.
-According to reports, as many as 24.3% of nursing home residents experienced at least one instance of physical abuse.
+According to reports, as many as 24.3% of elderly residents experienced at least one instance of physical abuse.
 Sexual assaults on residents are prevalent as well.
-Approximately 70% of female nursing home residents over 60 have experienced sexual assault.
+Approximately 70% of female residents over 60 have experienced sexual assault.
 And in 2019, the Office of Inspector General reported that approximately 1 in 5 emergency room visits among nursing home residents was attributed to abuse or neglect.

 Only a small percentage of incidents are ever formally reported, however.
 According to the U.S. Justice Department, caregiver neglect is the most unreported form of elder abuse, with only 1 out of 57 cases getting reported.
-The World Health Organization (WHO) stated that about 64% of nursing home staff members admitted to abusing residents in 2017.
+The World Health Organization (WHO) stated that about 64% of facility staff members admitted to abusing residents in 2017.

 Why Is Nursing Home Abuse So Prevalent?